lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A Crash Course on VIPER.md

 The ViewController sends messages to the Presenter, which in turn sends messages to the UseCase or the Router.

-Each ViewController, Presenter and UseCase are called the VIP stack.
-In a VIPER architected system one VIP stack is created whenever a new UIViewControler would be created.
+Each ViewController, Presenter and UseCase is called a VIP stack.
+In a VIPER architected system one VIP stack is created whenever a new UIViewControler is created.

 The UseCase uses the EntityGateway to obtain access to EntityManagers.
 EntityManagers are responsible for providing access to the Entities.
 The EntityGateway is used by all UseCases to  access  all available EntityManagers.